 In many instances, the software can be made accessible to other authorised people too, removing the need to request reports in the first place and enabling them to interrogate the system as needed.
 It’s not just for managers either: employee mobile self-service can be a route to greater employee engagement and empowerment.

 Finally, include in your business case the fact that a good software provider will ensure the software is kept up to date as the legislation changes and should take care of all aspects of compliance.
-It should also offer flexibility, and the ability to scale up in the event of your company expanding.
+Your integrated HR and payroll system should also offer flexibility, and the ability to scale up in the event of your company expanding.

 It can be useful to include vendor proposals when making your business case so if you’d like some more advice from us or guidance in terms of how our HR software or payroll software systems can help you then please do get in touch with us.